bingyuzhang/bingyu/research-en.md

 # Research

-I am interested in symplectic and contact geometry/topology and relate physics.
+I am interested in symplectic and contact geometry/topology and related physics.
 Now I am focusing on using microlocal sheaf theory to study symplectic geometry of the cotangent bundles.
-In particular, we can study categories associated to a Lagrangian submanifold or a domain in cotangent bundles.
+In particular, we can study categories associated with a Lagrangian submanifold, or a domain in cotangent bundles.
 These categories and functors between them contain lots of geometry information of given Lagrangian submanifolds or domains.

 ## Paper